Sustainable Agriculture for Farm-to-Table Dining

-Encompassing over 130 acres, our farm practices sustainable agriculture to raise healthy vegetables, cattle, hogs, and poultry for use in our restaurant.
+Encompassing over 130 acres, our farm practices sustainable agriculture to raise healthy vegetables and poultry for use in our restaurant.
 We invite our guests to explore the farm's pastures, gardens, and greenhouses while observing the daily work that mirrors the changing of the seasons.

 We have a long-term commitment to the health of the land, and practice rotational grazing of our animals.
 The herb garden, greenhouses, and large cultivated beds provide fresh heirloom produce year-round for our kitchen.
 Seeds of heirloom vegetables are open-pollinated and – you be the judge – are known for their superior flavors.
 Glasbern’s flower gardens flourish under the expert cultivation of horticulturist Pamela Ruch, and lend an atmosphere of love to the Inn.